Moosewala killing: One suspect each detained in Kenya, Azerbaijan | Law-Order

 - India

-One suspect each has been detained in Kenya and Azerbaijan in connection with the killing of singer Sidhu Moosewala and India is in touch with authorities in the two countries.
+Kenya and Azerbaijan have detained one suspect each in connection with the sensational killing of Punjabi singer Sidhu Moosewala and India is in touch with authorities concerned in the two countries on the case.

-External Affairs Ministry spokesperson Arindam Bagchi said this at a media briefing Thursday.
+Moosewala was shot dead by a group of assailants in Jawaharke village of Punjab's Mansa district on May 29. ''One suspect each in Azerbaijan and Kenya have been detained by local authorities there and we are in contact with the concerned authorities in both the countries on further steps,'' External Affairs Ministry Spokesperson Arindam Bagchi said on Thursday.

+He was replying to a question on the detention at his weekly media briefing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)